midlantica/LovelyBunchOfCoconuts/content/quotes/what-is-not-just-is-not-law.md

 ---
-title: "What is not just is not law"
+title: 'What is not just is not law'
 ---

 ## "What is not just is not law."